What Is Inflation, and What Causes It?

 How Central Banks Respond to Inflation

-Central banks, like the Federal Reserve in the U.S., play a crucial role in controlling inflation.
+Central banks, like the Federal Reserve in the U.S., play a key role in controlling inflation.
 They manipulate interest rates and the money supply, among other monetary policy tools, to maintain price stability.

 When inflation occurs, central banks often respond by raising interest rates.
 This action reduces the amount of money in circulation, slowing down economic activity and suppressing inflation.
 This process is an example of how central banks control inflation, maintaining a balance between promoting economic growth and preventing runaway price increases.